Recent Client Success Stories

 Improper Termination

-Think your employer fired you unjustly?
+Do you think your employer fired you unjustly?
 We can investigate whether your firing broke the law and what legal steps you can take to combat a wrongful termination.

-An employer cannot terminate you for discriminatory or retaliatory purposes, or because you reported unlawful conduct.
+An employer cannot terminate you for discriminatory or retaliatory purposes or because you reported unlawful conduct.

 Some employees may have a contract that outlines specific terms and conditions of employment and termination that the employer and employee must follow.
 If the contract states specific grounds for termination or that your employment will only last for a certain period of time, those terms govern.
 If your employer fires you in violation of these terms, your termination may be wrongful.